 So many people feel guilty when they don’t do anything that will help them reach their goals.
 But you need to stop being unproductive and redirect your attention and efforts.

 Because spending countless hours worrying about how you’ve done nothing for the day is only stealing more of your time.
 Forgiving yourself for having procrastinated in the past is proven to keep you from wasting time in the future.

 Let’s see the first steps you need to improve your time management skills.

-To improve the way in which you distribute your time, analyze the activities that stole you a lot of hours each week and redirect them towards your main goals.
+To improve how you distribute your time, analyze the activities that stole you a lot of hours each week and redirect them towards your main goals.
 Your meta goals.
-Use your newly gained time to put more quality in your work.
-After all, extra effort and quality is more valuable than just delivering lots of results in a short timespan.
+Use your newly gained time to put more quality into your work.
+After all, extra effort and quality are more valuable than just delivering lots of results in a short time.

-Of course, you can stick to your spreadsheet to keep track of your time:
+Of course, you can stick to your spreadsheet for your time tracking:

 As a better solution, any project or work management software with a time tracker used during the audit stage will work.

-Hold a weekly review session of up to 10 minutes to have a look at your new time reports and see if your new hour distribution aligns with your goals.
+Hold a weekly review session of up to 10 minutes to review your new time reports and see if your new hour distribution aligns with your goals.